 polyethylene glycol (peg) 3350 - oral, Miralax (cont.)

 HOW TO USE: Take by mouth usually once daily, or as directed by your doctor or the directions on the product package.If you are prescribed the individual packets, mix the powder as directed by your doctor or pharmacist.
 If you are using the bulk bottle, use the provided cap to measure the prescribed dose.
-Mix the powder with a full glass (8 ounces or 240 milliliters) of liquid such as water, juice, soda, coffee, or tea.
+Mix the powder with a glass (4-8 ounces/120-240 milliliters) of liquid such as water, juice, soda, coffee, or tea.
 Before drinking the solution, stir the powder well until it completely dissolves.
 If you have any questions, ask your pharmacist.It may take 2 to 4 days after you have started this medication to have a bowel movement.
 Do not increase your dose or take it more frequently than prescribed.
 Also, do not use this medication for more than 2 weeks unless directed by your doctor.
 Tell your doctor if your condition persists or worsens.
 Extended use or overuse may result in dependence on laxatives and chronic constipation.
 Overuse may cause diarrhea, excess loss of body water (dehydration), and mineral imbalance (e.g., low sodium).If you are using nonprescription polyethylene glycol for self-treatment of occasional constipation and this treatment has not worked after 7 days, talk to your doctor for additional treatment advice.

 SIDE EFFECTS: Nausea, abdominal cramping, or gas may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.If your doctor has directed you to use this medication, remember that he or she has judged that the benefit to you is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.Inform your doctor immediately if you have excessive number of bowel movements, persistent diarrhea, or rectal bleeding while using this medication.A very serious allergic reaction to this drug is rare.
+Many people using this medication do not have serious side effects.Inform your doctor immediately if you have excessive number of bowel movements, persistent diarrhea, severe or persistent stomach/adbominal pain, bloody stools, or rectal bleeding while using this medication.A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.